liuzhousi/FPGC4/Documentation/docs/sim.md

 # Simulation

+!!! info "TODO"
+	Write this out

+- using Icarus Verilog and GTKwave
-- add instructions how to simulate
+- instructions how to simulate
+	- add things you want to test in FPGC_tb.v
+	- testbench dumps all signals to a .wave file for GTKwave
+	- run the testbench with
+		iverilog -o output FPGC_tb.v && vvp output
+		(you can use the verilog build script in the SublimeText3 folder if you use Sublime Text 3)
-- add screenshot of simulation
+- screenshot of simulation